 All students are required to register every fall and spring semester in order to maintain active status in the program.
 Students do not need to register in the summer.
 If students do not register in a given semester, the Graduate School will automatically deactivate them from the program in that semester.
+Anyone who is deactivated in this way will have to reapply in order to continue the program.
 We do recognize that there are exceptional circumstances that may interrupt degree progress.
 Students who are not able to maintain active status are strongly encouraged to consult with the DGS, their advisor(s), and relevant offices to determine the appropriate course of action.